Integrating Tools for Air Pollution Assessment (ITAPA)

 Project Planning Workshops

 Over 130 stakeholders attended the ITAPA Project Planning Workshops in May 2020.
 These meetings aimed to introduce the project, answer questions and gather feedback on the project.
 The workshop report describes each session and attendee responses.
-An ITAPA Question and Answer webpage is also available for those interested in the detail.

 What is next for ITAPA?